sintc0nery/SpotiTunes/README.md

 # SpotiTunes
-SpotiTunes is a productivity improvement oriented software for DJ's or music passionate.
-Its objective is to compare your desired playlists, in your Spotify account and in your iTunes local Library on your PC.
+SpotiTunes is a productivity-focused software for DJs or music enthusiasts.
+Its goal is to compare your desired playlists on your Spotify account and on your iTunes local library on your PC.
 ## Installation
-Before the installation, you need to create a Spotify Application in order for you to get the API credentials for querying your Spotify account data, you can do it in the [Spotify developers website](https://developer.spotify.com/dashboard/).
+Before installing, you need to create a Spotify application in order to get the API credentials for querying your Spotify account data.
+You can do this on the [Spotify developers website](https://developer.spotify.com/dashboard/).

-Once you cloned the repository, build and install the package in the repository folder with:
+Once you have cloned the repository, build and install the package in the repository folder with:
 ```
 python setup.py install
 ```
-Done this, create a .env file in the spotitunes package folder and write inside it your Spotify API credentials in this format:
+After doing this, create a .env file in the spotitunes package folder and add your Spotify API credentials in the following format:
 > CLIENT_ID = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx' <br>
 > CLIENT_SECRET = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxx' <br>
 > SPOTIFY_USER_ID = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxx' <br>

-Then, write the following scope: <br>
+Then, add the following scope: <br>

 > SCOPE = 'user-library-read user-follow-read playlist-read-private' <br>

-And the last, your iTunes library xml path, for example: <br>
+Lastly, add the path to your iTunes library xml file, for example:  <br>

 > DIR_ITUNES = 'C:/Users/JohnDoe/Music/iTunes/iTunes Music Library.xml' <br>

-You also need to set up the deemix spotify plugin, you can do it by going to the installation directory, by default:
+You also need to set up the deemix Spotify plugin.
+You can do this by going to the installation directory, which is by default:

 > C:/Users/\<username\>/AppData/Roaming/deemix/spotify/config.json

-And write inside this file your Spotify API credentials in json format:
+Then, add your Spotify API credentials in JSON format to this file:

 ```
 {